Most people rely on their electric stove for cooking. For survival preparedness (without electricity), you might also consider other methods.

-The food in a survival kit should be selected such that it will not require cooking.
-On the contrary, survival food storage in your home should consist of a well rounded variety, some of which will certainly require cooking… if not only for health reasons but for your eating pleasure.
+The food in a survival kit should be selected such that they will not necessarily require cooking.
+On the contrary, survival food storage in your home should consist of a well rounded variety, some of which will certainly require cooking.

-For most of the rest, which I believe to be the majority, you rely on electricity for your cooking.
-Electricity is one of the first things to go out during most disasters.
-Unfortunately, electricity is the single most important system that we rely upon in our modern world.
-And as equally unfortunate, most people have little knowledge or alternative methods to keep them going (alive?) for very long without electricity.
-Herein lies the purpose of this post… to think about what you would do without it as it pertains to survival cooking.
+For most people though, they rely on electricity for cooking (electric stove).
+Electricity is one of the first things to go out during many disasters.
+Electricity is the single most important system that we rely upon in our modern world today.
+Unfortunately most people have little knowledge or alternative methods to keep them going (alive?) for very long without electricity.
+Herein lies the purpose of this post… to think about what you would do without electricity as it pertains to survival cooking.
 Cooking without electricity.

-If you already have a a propane stove, butane stove, BBQ grill, or gas stove such as a Coleman camp stove or other similar cooking stove, you will also have on hand some amount of fuel for it.
+If you already have a a propane stove, butane stove, a BBQ grill, or a ‘white gas’ stove such as a Coleman camp stove or other similar cooking stove, you will (should) also have on hand some amount of fuel for it.
 Question yourself as to whether or not you have enough.
-For the most part, these fuels will not go bad.
-So long as these fuels are stored safely it will not hurt to have a bit more supply than you think you’ll need.

-An important consideration for survival cooking is to have a backup plan for if you run out of petroleum based fuels for your portable cooking stoves.
+An important consideration for survival cooking is to have a backup plan in case you run out of petroleum based fuels for your portable cooking stoves.

 This basically leaves two natural sources of energy that can be converted to sufficient heat so as to cook food or boil (or pasteurize) water for safe drinking.
 They are, Firewood and the Sun.

 If you had to cook over a fire, do you have what it takes?

 Do you have an adequate supply of ready firewood?